On viscosity solutions of path dependent PDEs: PPDEs and definitions

 In the rest of this section we provide several remarks concerning our definition of viscosity solutions.
-In most places we will comment on the viscosity subsolution only, but obviously similar properties hold for the viscosity supersolution as well.
+In most places we will comment on the viscosity subsolution only, but obviously similar properties hold for the viscosity supersolution as well. \begin{rem} As standard in the literature on viscosity solutions of PDEs: